-No impairment was recognized in 2021, 2020 and 2019.
-The carrying amounts of deposits and advance rentals, other current assets (except construction bond), property and equipment, software license, ROU assets and deferred input VAT aggregated ₱825.3 million and ₱593.2 million as at December 31, 2021 and 2020, respectively.
+No impairment was recognized in 2022, 2021 and 2020.
+The carrying amounts of deposits and advance rentals, other current assets (except construction bond), investment properties, property and equipment, advances for asset acquisition, software license, ROU assets and deferred input VAT aggregated ₱776.17 million and ₱992.7 million as at December 31, 2022 and 2021, respectively.